filipe-oliveiraa/terraform-modules/README.md

-# Terraform Modules by Filipe Oliveira
+# Terraform Modules and Tools by Filipe Oliveira

 AWS-first Terraform modules built to be reusable, opinionated where it matters, and easy to slot into real projects.
 Simple modules map 1:1 to core AWS resources; complex modules compose multiple services (and guardrails) into production-ready stacks.